JSON vs XMLData FormatsJSON Tutorial

 1.3 Key Differences in Structure

-• **JSON** It is more concise, requiring fewer characters to represent the same data compared to XML.
+• JSON requires fewer characters to represent the same data typically 30–40% smaller than equivalent XML.

-• **XML** is verbose but allows additional metadata through attributes, making it better for complex configurations.
+• XML is verbose but supports attributes and namespaces, making it better for complex document structures.

-• JSON focuses on simplicity and is inherently tied to programming constructs, whereas XML emphasizes extensibility.
+• JSON is inherently tied to programming constructs; XML emphasizes extensibility and document semantics.

 2. Readability